-Vail Resorts’ Epic Discovery summer program is pioneering a “learn through play” approach to environmental education, and launching some new, thrilling outdoor adventures.
-Summer 2016 will debut the new Forest Flyer alpine coaster and the Game Creek canopy tour, with 10,000 feet of zip-line and an aerial bridge.
+Vail Resorts’ Epic Discovery summer program has pioneered a “learn through play” approach to environmental education, and while launching some thrilling outdoor adventures.
+Options include the Forest Flyer alpine coaster, a bungee trampoline and the Game Creek canopy tour, with 10,000 feet of zipline and an aerial bridge.

 Break for a Bite: Bowl a few strikes (or gutter balls?) at Bol, then celebrate (or nurse your ego?) with their burgers and root beer floats.

 Up, Up & Away at Aspen Snowmass

 Any summer family foray in the Aspen and Snowmass area must begin with a gondola ride.
 Board the Silver Queen from downtown Aspen and travel to 11,200 feet for a bird’s eye view.
 At the top, take a twisting traipse through the trees along flower-lined hiking trails.

 Break for a Bite: To fuel your family fun, stop at Grateful Deli for speciality subs, like the Shakedown (made with delicious turkey, provolone, basil pesto and much more).

 Since Crested Butte is known as the birthplace of mountain biking, why not have your family saddle up?
 Beginners won’t be disappointed on the Awakening trail at Crested Butte Mountain Resort.
 After your trek, hit the Adventure Park at the ski area base for a round of mini golf.

 Break for a Bite: While the kiddos are happily munching tacos, adults can indulge on Teocalli Tamale’s famous margaritas.

 Lift-Off at Telluride